The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/job-changes.md

     description: View the latest changes for 6.2 at the Official Site, located [here](https://na.finalfantasyxiv.com/jobguide/scholar/)!
   - patch: "7.0"
     description: Chain Stratagem duration extended to 20s.
-91-100 abilities and traits added.
+91-100 new actions and traits added.
 View the full changes and additions for 7.0 at the Official Site, located [here](https://na.finalfantasyxiv.com/jobguide/scholar/)!
 authors: